FP-22-23/term-project-tuiqpan/README.md

 # FIrst proyect of the first semester - Progamming Fundamentals
 Autor/a: IONEL TUDOR CRISTIAN LACATUS   uvus:HPD8118

 This proyect was created in order to analyze many bank accounts owners data, data which can be found in the following Kaggle link "https://www.kaggle.com/datasets/imranjanihindi78/bank-account".
 The original dataset has 10 columns, but there is not any bool class in any of them, so a "Mortage" column was added in order to represent if the owner of their bank account is paying a mortage.
 This bool column was randomly generated using the website "https://mockaroo.com/".
-Also, it is important to know that we will use `BD` as an abbreviation of Bank Data.
+Also, it is important to mark that we will use `BD` as an abbreviation of Bank Data.

 ## Structure of the folders of the proyect